Tutorial Examples LLM Structured Extraction Incremental Processing Tutorial ~6 min read · updated

 Why not just write a script?

-• File changes: You edit one file.
-Do you re-run the entire pipeline?
-That’s slow and expensive.
+• File changes: after editing one file, re-running the whole pipeline is slow and expensive.

-• Tracking state: Which files have changed?
-You’d need to track timestamps, checksums, or diffs yourself.
+• Tracking state: to process only what changed, you have to track timestamps, checksums, or diffs yourself.

-• LLM costs: Re-analyzing unchanged files wastes API calls.
-At scale, this adds up fast.
+• LLM costs: re-analyzing unchanged files wastes API calls, which adds up at scale.

 The declarative difference